A Seattle mother’s quest to get her deceased son’s diploma brings her to Olympia

 Debiaso, who was Aleut and Sioux, was 19 and in his fifth year of high school when he died.
 Aside from his parents, he left behind six younger siblings and a complicated picture of a teenager working through serious mental health concerns, disabilities and time spent in and out of school.

 Cole remembers Debiaso’s life as a series of dualities.
 He loved high-octane action movies, particularly “The Fast and the Furious” series, but also softer stuff, such as “America’s Next Top Model.”
 He was silly: He was known to playfully lick his mom’s cheek to distract her from cooking dinner, and in a picture dated Aug.
-13, 2013, a 14-year-old Debiaso looked serene as his mom gave him a piggy-back ride.
+13, 2013, a 14-year-old Debiaso looked serene as his mom gave him a piggyback ride.

 But he didn’t always tell the truth, and he was impulsive: In another set of pictures taken later that 2013 day, Debiaso appeared with a neck injury and eyes swollen shut, injuries sustained when he agreed to be jumped, or initiated, into a neighborhood gang.
 When Debiaso died in 2018, he was helping a group of friends rob a 13-year-old in Tacoma.
 A juvenile fired the shots that killed Debiaso, court records show.